 Post offices

-In recent years rural post offices have closed, due to difficulties in making them economically sustainable given low population numbers using local post offices for postal and banking services.
+In recent years a number of rural post offices have closed, due to difficulties in making them economically sustainable given low population numbers using local post offices for postal and banking services.

 Just over half of all parishes (38) still have a post office, although some are very part time.
 Experience has proven that this has been found to be a more viable way of sustaining a service in a rural area.